-8. ELECTRICAL SOURCES OF IGNITION

-8.1 Are reasonable measures taken to prevent fires of electrical origin?
-Yes 🖌 No 🔤 8.2 More specifically: a) fixed installation periodically inspected and tested?
-N/A Yes ✓ No Unk 3 b) is electrical appliance testing carried out 4 ?
-N/A Yes 🗸 No 🗌

-- 8.3 Relevant information (including description of arrangements and deficiencies observed): - LBHF's policy is to subject the fixed installations serving the common parts of the premises to periodic inspection and test every five years. - Records of the fixed installation tests were not available. - The fixed installations within tenanted flats are subject to periodic inspection and test in accordance with LBHF's policy and on change of tenancy. - There are no portable electrical appliances within the common parts. - The electrical appliances and extension leads in use in the Concierge Office are subject to electrical appliance testing.
-The last testing was completed in October 2021. - The fixed installations and portable appliances within leasehold flats have not been considered.
+8. ELECTRICAL SOURCES OF IGNITION 8.1 Are reasonable measures taken to prevent fires of electrical origin?
+Yes V No 8.2 More specifically: ' ' a) is the fixed installation periodically inspected and tested?
+N/A Unk3 Yes ✓ No b) is electrical appliance testing carried out 4 ?
+N/A Yes ✓ No 8.3 Relevant information (including description of arrangements and deficiencies s observed): LBHF's policy is to subject the fixed installations serv premises to periodic inspection and test every five years.
+Records of the fixed installation tests were not available.
+The fixed installations within tenanted flats are subject to accordance with LBHF's policy and on change of tenancy.
+There are no portable appliances within the common part.
+The fixed installations and portable appliances within I considered. periodic ins '. s. spection and test in 9.
+SMOKING 9.1 Are reasonable measures taken to prevent fires as a result of smoking?
+Yes V No 9.2 More specifically: ' ' a) is smoking prohibited in appropriate areas?
+N/A Yes ✓ No b) are there suitable arrangements for those who wish to smoke?
+N/A Yes V No c) did the smoking policy appear to be observed at the time of inspection?
+N/A Yes V No d) are "No smoking" signs provided in the common areas?
+1 1 Yes V No

-9. SMOKING

-9.1 Are reasonable measures taken to prevent fires as a result Yes of smoking?

-- 9.2 More specifically: - a) is smoking prohibited in appropriate areas? - b) are there suitable arrangements for those who wish to smoke? - c) did the smoking policy appear to be observed at the time of inspection? - d) are "No smoking" signs provided in the common areas? - 9.3 Relevant information (including description of arrangements and deficiencies observed): - Smoking is not permitted in the common areas.
-'No smoking' signs have been provided in the common areas. - There was some evidence of smoking in the staircase.
+- 9.3 Relevant information (including description of arrangements and deficiencies observed): - Smoking is not permitted in the common areas.
+'No smoking' signs have been provided in the common areas. - Residents and visitors are permitted to smoke on the open-air amenity deck.
+This practice is not considered to present a significant risk. - There was no evidence of smoking in the staircase or other internal common areas.

-3 Unk: "Unknown"
+3 Unk: "Unknown".

-4 Formerly known as Portable Appliance Testing (PAT)
+$^{^{\}rm 4}$ Formerly known as Portable Appliance Testing (PAT).

-- Burnt incense sticks were observed outside of a flat entrance door. - Not considered in relation to flats, where it is foreseeable that some occupants may smoke.
+Not considered in relation to flats, where it is foreseeable that some occupants may smoke.
+ARSON Does basic security against arson by outsiders appear reasonable5?